scorecard-ai/opentelemetry-collector-contrib/receiver/postgresqlreceiver/README.md

 Eventually the move will be finalized, but there will be a transitional period where metrics will emit with resource attributes behind a feature gate.

-##### Transition Schedule

-1. v0.58.0, August 2022:

-   - The version of the metrics receiver with resource attributes will be available via feature gates.
-   - The old metrics with `table` and `database` metric attributes are deprecated with a warning.
-   - `receiver.postgresql.emitMetricsWithResourceAttributes` is *disabled* by default.
-   - `receiver.postgresql.emitMetricsWithoutResourceAttributes` is *enabled* by default.

-2. v0.60.0, September 2022:

-   - The new collection method with resource attributes is enabled by default.
-The old metrics with the `table` and `database` metric attributes is disabled by default.
-   - `receiver.postgresql.emitMetricsWithResourceAttributes` is *enabled* by default.
-   - `receiver.postgresql.emitMetricsWithoutResourceAttributes` is *disabled* by default.

-3. v0.62.0, October 2022:

-   - The feature gates are removed.
-   - Metrics collection using resource attributes are always emitted
-   - Metrics collection using the `database` and `table` metric attributes are no longer available.